syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Convert-HTML-to-PDF-in-Azure-Functions-Windows.md

 {% endhighlight %}
 {% endtabs %}

-Step 7: Copy the OPENSSL assemblies and paste it into the **runtimes/win-x64/native** folder which contains the HTML_to_PDF_Azure_Functions.csproj file.
+Step 7: Copy the OpenSSL assemblies and paste them into the **runtimes/win-x64/native** folder containing the HTML_to_PDF_Azure_Functions.csproj file.

-N> The OPENSSL libraries can be installed by downloading its setup from the below [link.](https://www.syncfusion.com/downloads/support/directtrac/general/ze/OPENSSL-798051511)
+N> The OpenSSL libraries can be installed by downloading their setup from this [link.](https://www.syncfusion.com/downloads/support/directtrac/general/ze/OPENSSL-798051511)

 ![Right-click the project and select the publish option](Azure_images/Azure_function/runtimes.png)

-Step 8: Make sure to set **Copy if newer** for all the OPENSSL assemblies.
+Step 8: Set **Copy if newer** for all the OpenSSL assemblies.
 ![Right-click the project and select the publish option](Azure_images/Azure_function/copy_if_newer.png)

-Step 9: Right click the project and select Publish.
+Step 9: Right-click the project and select Publish.
 Then, create a new profile in the Publish Window.
 ![Create a new profile in the Publish Window](Azure_images/Azure_function/Click_publish.png)

-Step 10: Select the target as **Azure** and click **Next** button.
+Step 10: Select the target as **Azure** and click **Next**.
 ![Select the target as Azure](Azure_images/Azure_function/Set_Azure_target.png)

 Step 11: Select the **Azure Function App (Windows)** and click **Next**.
 ![Select Azure function app](Azure_images/Azure_function/Select_function_app.png)

-Step 12: Select the **Create new** button.
+Step 12: Select the **Create new**.
 ![Configure Hosting Plan](Azure_images/Azure_function/Select_create_new_button.png)

-Step 13: Click **Create** button.
+Step 13: Click **Create**.
 ![Browser will open after publish](Azure_images/Azure_function/WebView.png)

-Step 14: After creating function app service then click **Finish** button.
+Step 14: After creating the function app service, click **Finish**.
 ![Creating app service](Azure_images/Azure_function/Creating_app_function.png)

-Step 15: Click the **Publish** button.
+Step 15: Click **Publish**.
 ![Click the Publish button](Azure_images/Azure_function/Publish_app_function.png)

-Step 16: Now, Publish has been succeeded.
+Step 16: Now, Publish has succeeded.
 ![Publish has been succeeded](Azure_images/Azure_function/Publish_link(function).png)

-Step 17: Now, go to Azure portal and select the App Services.
+Step 17: Now, go to the Azure portal and select App Services.
 After running the service, click **Get function URL > Copy**.
 Include the URL as a query string in the URL.
-Then, paste it into the new browser tab.
-You will get the PDF document as follows.
+Then, paste it into a new browser tab.
+You will get a PDF document as follows.
 ![Output document screenshot](Azure_images/Azure_function/Output_screenshot.png)

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/tree/master/Azure/HTML-to-PDF-Azure-Functions(Windows)).